Wobblyyyy/docs/pathfinder2/documentation.md

 > The most simple type of trajectory.
 A linear trajectory does nothing other
 > than go to a point at a linear speed.
 Such, there's not much you can
 > customize here.
 But it's simple, and it works.
 Hopefully, that is.

+Linear trajectories are the logical starting point if you've never used a `Trajectory` before.
+Although simple, linear trajectories aren't particularly fast: a well-optimized spline trajectory will almost always be more effective, albeit more complex.

 ##### Creating a linear trajectory
 The `LinearTrajectory` class has a single constructor, which accepts the